 You will develop professional and practical skills through carrying out real experiments and research, as well as theoretical knowledge and understanding to underpin these skills.

-Students will also gain an understanding of the different types of scientific industries and settings plus how laboratory design can vary across organisations and sectors.
+Students will also gain an understanding of the different types of scientific industries to include the research sector, Analytical Chemistry and Medical Physics.